-Proper and effective resource recycling is crucial as our manufacturing facilities generated waste material can result in the contamination of the surrounding water, soil and air, if extensive care is not provided at the point of disposal.
+Proper and effective resource recycling is crucial as our manufacturing facilities generates waste materials that can result in the contamination of the surrounding water, soil and air, if extensive care is not provided at the point of disposal.

-5Rs principles namely Reduce, Reuse, Recycle, Replace and Remove as part of our long term commitment to environment.
+5Rs principles namely Reduce, Reuse, Recycle, Replace and Remove as part of our long term commitment to the environment.
 The practice of the 5Rs principles with proper segregation of recyclable materials and proper disposal of waste materials is an established practice of the Group.
-Our production teams are constantly exploring ways to minimise the wastage generated which include keeping to the prescribed waste storage requirements and duration before disposing the waste through a licensed contractor.
+Our production teams are constantly exploring ways to minimise wastage generated which include keeping to the prescribed waste storage requirements and duration before disposing the waste through a licensed contractor.

-As at FY2020, our plants fully meet environmental compliance requirements for Substance of Concern ("SOC") and Volatile Organic Compound ("VOC") while Sugihara Grand Industries Sdn.
+As at FY2021, our plants fully meet environmental compliance requirements for SOC ("Substance of Concern") and VOC ("Volatile Organic Compound") while Sugihara Grand Industries Sdn.
 Bhd. is also ISO 14001:2015 (environmental management system) certified.
-There were also no material environmental laws related fines and non-monetary sanctions for the past 3 years.
+There were no environmental laws related fines and non-monetary sanctions for FY2021.